Seeking Wisdom – Lifelong Learning

 TBI is a long-time, strong supporter of Jewish summer camping, especially at Olin Sang Ruby Union Institute, the first camp of the Reform Movement.
 We believe that Jewish summer camp is a dynamic and important component of a complete Jewish education.
 Many of our students attend OSRUI during the summer as campers and many Temple Beth Israel members are OSRUI staff, faculty and lay leadership.
 Our camp scholarship committee works hard to ensure that every child who desires will be able to have a great camp experience.

-Send a Kid to Israel Partnership:
+Send a Kid to Israel Partnership (SKIP):

 As early adopters of this program through the Jewish United Fund (JUF) of Metropolitan Chicago, our congregation financially supports this savings program that begins when children are in 3rd grade.
 With partnership from JUF and Temple Beth Israel, students will have over $2,000 by the end of 9th grade that can be used for an approved Israel trip during high school or college years.